-Dairy Free Flourless Chocolate Cake – This dense, perfectly rich chocolate cake is gluten free, dairy free, paleo, and naturally sweetened, but has all the indulgent decadence you’re looking for on a special occasion.
-Pro tip: don’t skip the raspberry sauce!
+Dairy-Free Flourless Chocolate Cake for the win!
+This dense, perfectly rich chocolate cake is gluten-free, dairy-free, paleo, and naturally sweetened, but has all the indulgent flavor you’re looking for on a special occasion.

 I need very few excuses to make something chocolate, but Valentine’s Day is one of my favorites.
 So, I did it up right–a dense, perfectly rich flourless chocolate cake.
 And, because I couldn’t resist, a bright, beautiful raspberry sauce to drizzle over top.